 Beadwork is also simple, but complicated.
 It's simple because, as stated above, it's art that is created with beads.
 It's complicated because there are so many different ways of doing this.

 I work primarily with a couple different techniques, though I dabble in almost all of them.
 I like to work in off-loom weaving and embroidery.

 Off-loom weaving is creating an object with just a needle, string, and some beads.
 The beads are woven together without the use of a loom, hence the name, off-loom.
 There are a lot of different stitches that come with this technique, but I mainly work in peyote/gourd stitch.

 Bead embroidery is pretty much what it sounds like.
 It's embroidering on fabric using beads.
 This is the technique that I use the most.
 I love the freedom it gives me and I love what it looks like when finished.

 Who am I?

 My techniques and style have evolved over the years, but I still love creating beautiful beaded items.
 I started by making simple Native American inspired jewelry for myself.
 This eventually morphed into the beaded mixed media and 3D art I make today.
-Still using the ancient stitches, just with a modern twist.
+Still using the ancient stitches (as well as some new ones), just with a modern twist.

 Beads are not my only love.
 I love my smelly little pug.
 She brightens my day and makes me smile.
-I post lots of photos of her on instagram and my blog.
-You should go check them out and fall in love with her like I have.
+I post lots of photos of her on instagram.
+You should go check it out and fall in love with her like I have.

 I also dabble in lampworking and photography.
 I live in Madison, so riding my bike is an obvious love.
 It's one of the most bike friendly cities in the US.
 I love to cook and entertain.